Published: | Last Updated: December 20, 2023

 We’re Holding Your Refund

-The CP05 notice is mailed to taxpayers to notify them that the IRS is holding their refund until the accuracy of the tax credits, income tax withholding or business expenses has been verified.
+The CP05 notice is mailed to taxpayers to notify them that the IRS needs more time to verify your income, income tax withholding, tax credits and/or business income.

 You filed your tax return and the IRS received it.
 The IRS is holding your refund while it is verifying the accuracy of your return, including one or more of the following you may have reported: credits, income (e.g., wages) and withholding that were reported on your return.